-- Students who receive library instruction succeed because librarians work closely with teaching faculty to achieve information literacy goals in the context of critical thinking and communication goals.
+- Students who receive library instruction succeed because they are placed in the context of critical thinking and communication goals.

 - Our program is aligned with information literacy goals established by the UW System and informed by the Association of College and Research Libraries Standards.

 - The User Services Division provides leadership on campus for integrating information literacy skills in the classroom, course, and program levels.

 Information Literacy is one of the UW System Shared Learning Goals